 As a professional house historian and research consultant for A House Through Time (BBC 2) and co-author, with David Olusoga, of the book that accompanies the series, I have researched the history of houses all over the country: from 16th-century timber-framed houses to 1930s semi-detached houses.

-To guide you on researching the history of your own home, here are my top tips and an overview of the key sources to help you answer the ultimate question of ‘Who lived in my house?’
+To guide you on researching the history of your own home, here are my top tips and an overview of the key sources to help you answer the ultimate question of ‘who lived in my house?’.

-Top tips for finding the history of your house
+My top tips for finding the history of your house

 There are several challenges you could face when exploring a house's history.
 Here are my fail-safe tips to keep you on track.